 The Nepalese financial system development has a very recent history, starting just from the early twentieth century.
 In the year 1937 AD, Nepal Bank Limited was established as the first commercial bank in Nepal.
-The establishment of NBL was the epoch-making since it signified commencement of formal banking system in Nepal.
+The establishment of NBL was epoch-making since it signified the commencement of the formal banking system in Nepal.
 In the year 1955, Nepal Rastra Bank Act was formulated for a better banking system and Nepal Rastra Bank(NRB) was established in 1956 as the Central Bank of Nepal.
 Subsequently, Rastriya Banijya Bank and Agriculture Development Bank (ADBL) were established in 1966 and 1968 respectively.

-Till the 1980s, the banking sector was wholly owned by the government, with Agriculture Development Bank, Rastriya Banijya Bank, NBL and NRB being the pillars of financial institutions in Nepal.
+Till the 1980s, the banking sector was wholly owned by the government, with Agriculture Development Bank, Rastriya Banijya Bank, NBL, and NRB being the pillars of financial institutions in Nepal.

-As of today, there are 28 commercial banks in Nepal, 36 development banks, 25 finance companies and 63 micro-credit development banks, with a total of 5700 branches across the nation.
-However, as per the World Bank’s Global Findex Database 2017, 45% of the adults are reported to have an account in a financial institution.
+As of today, there are 28 commercial banks in Nepal, 36 development banks, 25 finance companies, and 63 micro-credit development banks, with a total of 5700 branches across the nation.
+However, as per the World Bank’s Global Findex Database 2017, 45% of adults are reported to have an account in a financial institution.

 Major reasons for not having an account in Financial Institutions in Nepal:

 1. Financial institutions are too far away

 3. Unavailability of necessary documents to open an account

 4. Lack of trust in a financial institution